- Home

 Our bodies are vehicles that carry us through life; allowing us to move, have experiences, and work towards our goals.
 So they deserve kindness and respect.

-If you’re struggling to appreciate your body, try to write down at least five things that it allows you to do on a daily basis and place it somewhere you can look at often.
+If you’re struggling to appreciate your body, try to write down at least five things that it allows you to do on a daily basis and place your list somewhere you can look at often.

-“I’ve finally recognized my body for what it is: a personality-delivery system, designed expressly to carry my character from place to place, now and in the years to come.”
+“I’ve finally recognised my body for what it is: a personality-delivery system, designed expressly to carry my character from place to place, now and in the years to come.”

 4. Practise mirror work